To Catch a King

 To Catch a King is a 1984 American thriller film directed by Clive Donner and written by Roger O. Hirson.
 Based on the 1979 novel by Jack Higgins (writing as Harry Patterson), the film stars Robert Wagner, Teri Garr, Horst Janson, John Standing, Barbara Parkins and Marcel Bozzuffi.
 It premiered on HBO on February 12, 1984.

-Plot
+Premise

 The story is a fictionalized account of Operation Willi.